craig8196/the-river-protocol/README.md

 ## Dependencies/Technologies
-* sodium-native: For security.
-Seems to have the best interface and support.
+* dgram: For sending data fast and independent of order.
+* enumify: To correctly setup enumerations.
+Useful for state machines.
 * is-ip: To test if IP is IPv4 or IPv6
 * is-valid-path: To test if a string represents a valid path.
 This is for implementing over Unix Domain Sockets.
-* enumify: To correctly setup enumerations.
-Useful for state machines.
-* dgram: For sending data fast and independent of order.
+* long: For timestamps and uint64 type values.
-* net-ping: For detecting/determining MTU?
-Not used yet.
+* sodium-native: For security.
+Seems to have the best interface and support.

 ## Sources